barjinders/connect_sddc_vault/README.md

 1. pyVmomi
 2. oci
+3. Credentials stored ONLY in "<username,password>" format in the secret vault

 ## Acknowledgments
 This script was inspired by and adapted from https://www.ateam-oracle.com/post/using-the-oci-instance-principals-and-vault-with-python-to-retrieve-a-secret.
 Special thanks to the authors for their contributions to the community.